andgineer/bombard/README.rst

 |build_status| |pypi_version| |pypi_license| |readthedocs|

 Bombard is a tool for stress test and benchmarking your HTTP server.
-It is designed to give you an impression of how your server performs under stress.

-This especially shows you how many requests per second your server is capable of serving and with what latency.

-Also it can be used for load test functional behavior and measure performance.
-Thanks to Python scripts includes you can implement complex logic for the tests.

 Especially it's good to simulate a heavy load and initial burst of simultaneous HTTP requests with complex logic.

-Requests description are extremely simple yaml declarations with optional Python inlines.
+It is designed to be extremely simple yet powerful tool to load test functional behavior.

+Thanks to optional Python inlines you can fast and easy describe complex logic for the tests.

+Test report shows you how many requests per second your server is capable of serving and with what latency.

 Installation
 ------------